-Operations State Trigger Electric Massachusetts Type 1 or 2 event or as determined by the State Incident Commander Rhode Island Type 1 or 2 event or as determined by the State Incident Commander New York Class III storm where restoration lasts more than 72 hours or as determined by the State Incident Commander Gas Massachusetts Level 1 Emergency (generally greater than 500 customer outages) or as determined by the State Incident Commander Rhode Island Level 1 Emergency (generally greater than 500 customer outages) or as determined by the State Incident Commander New York Level 1 Emergency (generally greater than 500 customer outages) or as determined by the State Incident Commander
+Operations State Trigger Electric Massachusetts Type 1 or 2 event or as determined by the State Incident Commander Rhode Island Type 1 or 2 event or as determined by the State Incident Commander New York Class III storm where restoration lasts more than 72 hours or as determined by the State Incident Commander Gas Massachusetts Type 1 Emergency (generally greater than 500 customer outages) or as determined by the State Incident Commander Rhode Island Type 1 Emergency (generally greater than 500 customer outages) or as determined by the State Incident Commander New York Type 1 Emergency (generally greater than 500 customer outages) or as determined by the State Incident Commander business area that contributed to the Emergency or exercise and will schedule an AAR meeting within 14 calendar days of the Emergency's conclusion.

 Emergency Planning is responsible to schedule, conduct and document the performance of all AARs.
-Emergency Planning shall notify subject matter experts and participants from each business area who contributed to the Emergency or exercise and will schedule an AAR meeting within 14 calendar days of the Emergency's conclusion.
+Emergency Planning shall notify subject matter experts and participants from each